eplatero97/DL-with-PyTorch/README.md

 ## Framework

 The tutorials will build one or few specific concept at a time.
-Unless otherwise covered, most of the operations will manually be implemented using PyTorch's capabilities.
+Unless otherwise already covered, most of the operations in each tutorial will manually be implemented using PyTorch's capabilities.

 ### Visualization